Yarmouth, Maine: Shipbuilding

 Maritime activities were important from the beginning of the third settlement.
 Almost three hundred vessels were launched by Yarmouth's shipyards in the century between 1790 and 1890.

 National Register of Historic Places

 Twelve properties in Yarmouth are listed on the National Register of Historic Places.
-The oldest (the Cushing and Hannah Prince House) dates from 1785; the "newest" (the Grand Trunk Railway Station) was built in 1906, replacing a structure built in 1848.
-They are ranked in chronological order below.
+The oldest (the Cushing and Hannah Prince House) dates from 1785; the most recent (the Grand Trunk Railway Station) was built in 1906, replacing a structure built in 1848.
+They are ranked in order of construction below.